john-azzaro/Study-Basic-React-Application/README.md

 <br>

 ## Use the ReactDOM.render() method to render elements to a container.
 ReactDOM is the glue between React and the DOM and is mostly used to mount with the .render method.
+In effect, it is the function that does the creating and updating.
 ReactDOM.render() takes two arguments, the first is the **element** which is the contents of the container and the second is the **container** which is the location you want to *render* you element to.

 ```JavaScript
    ReactDOM.render(element, container);               // Model